TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.6-capacity/_index.md

 ---

 {{% notice info %}}
 This page is still in draft.
+If you would like to contribute, please check out our [Contributors](https://github.com/TheNewStellW/vmware-operations-guide/wiki) page.
 {{% /notice %}}

 Horizon consists of different components, each having their own capacity model.
 Not all components have capacity need, meaning you do not need to do capacity planning and adjustment.